WildcatReport - Cats let one slip away

 As if that weren’t enough, the Wildcats’ offense doubled-down, going on a 12-play, 83-yard drive to take a 14-0 lead with 3:47 left in the quarter.
 Two touchdowns, not only in the same game, but in the same quarter.
 It was almost too much to take.

-Smith found his rhythm in the first quarter…and then lost it…and then got it back: Smith looked different right from the get go, throwing a sideline pass to Riley Lees for 13 yards on the first play from scrimmage.
-Then, on the Wildcats’ touchdown drive, he went 5-for-6 for 56 of the 83 yards through the air, including a 16-yard strike to Jace James for the score.
+Smith found his rhythm in the first quarter...then lost it…then got it back: Smith looked different in this game right from the get go, throwing a sideline pass to Riley Lees for 13 yards on the first play from scrimmage.
+Then, on the Wildcats’ second touchdown drive, he went 5-for-6 for 56 of the 83 yards through the air, including a 16-yard strike to Jace James for the score.

 Smith was getting rid of the ball quickly, as he often does, but he was also accurate, which he sometimes isn’t.
 He looked comfortable and confident in the pocket, and he was getting good protection.
 His most eye-opening throw may have been a long out to Lees from the opposite hash mark that showed off the strength of his arm.